Silayanc4/J124-Final-/README.md

 3. Get the average of the juvenile court schools by using the average or AVG in the values section

 ## Which counties have the biggest difference between the percentage of free and reduced lunch eligible students of their juvenile court schools and the rest of the schools?
+1. Create a data set without the juvenile schools
+2. go to main data set, make a copy of that and turn on the filter with only the juvenile schools and then delete them
+3. then use that data set to create a pivot table
+4. use the county name, and code as the column and then the FRMP perccentage as the value

+1. use your isolated juvenile court schools and find the FRMP percentage of the juvenile court schools
+2. Include the county name and code, so that vlookup can use the names to match up in the search key
+3. use the *=vlookup(A2,'County Averages excluding Juvenile Court Schools'!A:C, 3,FALSE)* to find the county averages
+4. Create an equation where it is the difference between Juvenile COurt Schools and the rest of the schools, I did an =C3-D3 and then did that for the whole column
+5. I sorted those values from greated difference to least using the sort (Z to A) in descending order

+This is the [sheet](https://docs.google.com/spreadsheets/d/1cjTfw_7ikak9kbFCEB9wb0kQ2FxuZtXEidRKGVdJUMQ/edit?usp=sharing) I used for the data visualization
 ## How do these juvenile court schools compare to other types of schools for eligible free lunches?
+1. Using the whole data set, make a pivot table
+2. make the column school type and make the value percent of FRMP eligibility
+3. compare the different school types

 # Data Visualizations
 ![w84PP-difference-between-the-free-lunch-of-the-county-average-and-their-juvenile-court-school-](https://user-images.githubusercontent.com/109619685/183431850-4c6d9415-e318-463a-8354-612f6cbba2ab.png)